 This is a great appetizer before you try the Zip Line and Gorge Swing.

 The Zip Line (Zimbabwe side)

-Imagine the adrenalin rush traveling a speed of 106 km’s hurtling 425m across the gorge, while suspended 120m above the breath taking beauty of the Zambezi water below!
+Imagine the adrenalin rush traveling a speed of 106 km’s hurtling 425m across the gorge?
+All whilst suspended 120m above the breath taking beauty of the Zambezi water below!
 As the river zigzags down the Batoka Gorges, the cable is suspended across from one side to the other.
 You are harnessed and attached to a pulled.
 Then launched over the edge picking up speed as you descend over the water and reaching a speed of 106 km per hour.

 Gorge Swing (either side)